TheDeFreeze/Kubuntu-24.04-tips/README.md

 ```
 sudo pactl load-module module-echo-cancel
 ```
+NOTE:
+This doesn't load this module on boot, so you have to add the startup.sh script to the autostart feature in KDE.
+If i find a better wy I will update.

 Then in the voice application you should now have 2 additional audio devices.
 Input device being "Echo-Cancel Source", and output device being "Echo-Cancel Sink"